FREE Ground Shipping on Courses $149+ | Code: SANTASENDSFREE

 If you're considering the AP Calculus BC exam, understanding the score distribution can help you evaluate overall student performance and set realistic goals for your preparation.
 Our AP Calculus BC exam guide will assist you in determining whether Calculus BC is the right subject for you.

-Here’s the AP Calculus BC score distribution for 2024:
+Here’s the AP Calculus BC score distribution for the past 3 years:

 Did you know?
 You get an AP Calculus AB subscore for your AP scores on the AP Calculus BC exam!

 Although the success rates for the AP Calculus BC exam remain higher than other AP exams like AP Biology, AP Chemistry, or AP Calculus AB, trends over the past few years reveal fluctuations.
-In 2020, the success rate was a remarkable 81.6%, but it dropped to 75.2% in 2021.
-However, pass rates improved slightly in subsequent years, with 76.9% in 2022 and 78.4% in 2023.
-In 2024, the success rate saw another increase, with 80.9% of test-takers earning a score of 3 or higher, showcasing the exam's ongoing challenge and the perseverance of students preparing for it.
+The pass rates improved slightly in 2022 to 2024 as compared to 2021, with 76.9% in 2022, 78.5% in 2023, and 80.9% in 2024.
+However, 2025 witnessed a slight downfall, with 78.6% of test-takers earning a score of 3 or higher.

 Scoring pattern for AP Calculus BC exams